Welcome to CHIMPS! For personal and academic use.

 Each Phrase in time can be made up of one or more vertical “Choirs” in counterpoint.
 Each Choir may play a different row form (inversion / retrograde / retrograde-inversion / transposition).

 Extending contrapuntally, each Choir’s row statement can be further “Partitioned” into multiple contrapuntal voices (a technique described in Wourinen’s Simple Composition).
-These contrapuntal voices share the statement pitches cyclically; each voice taking its turn to play the next note of the row.
-For example, a choir divided into three partitions would have the pitches played thus: the first partition (voice) would play the first note of the row, then the second voice would start the second note (while the first note keeps sounding), then the third voice starts the third note, then the first voice moves to the fourth note, and so on.
-After the final note of the row is played, the next available voice takes up the first pitch of the next row-form (phrase) to be played.
+These contrapuntal voices share the row-form pitches cyclically; each voice taking its turn to play the next note.
+For example, a choir divided into three partitions would have the pitches played thus: the first partition (voice) would play the first note of the row, then the second voice would start the second note (while the first note keeps sounding), then the third voice starts the third note, then the first voice takes up the fourth note, and so on.
+After the final note of the row is played, the next available voice takes up the first pitch of the next row-form to be played (in the next phrase).
 If the number of notes in the tone row is not divisible by the number of partitions, then, as we can predict, the first note of succeeding rows will not be played by the same partition voice every time.
-We can predict that interesting, complex music will result if we employ different instrument sounds for each partition (voice) in our band.
+We can predict that interesting music will result if we employ different instrument sounds for each partition (voice) in our ensemble.

 I have decided, for the moment, that the overall contrapuntal structures shall be selected by the user/composer, and not be serialized automatically.
 Why?
-Because, as a composer, I would like to choose the overall contrapuntal complexity and instrumental timbres; I still think in terms of human “players” or “singers” and instrumental timbres, and thus, I could choose an ensemble: for example, a bass, a piano, and a guitar, and the software could help me create music for this ensemble.
-While it’s certainly possible to serialize the vertical structure and timbral choices, I would find the results less “human,” although this attitude is subject to change!
+Because, as a composer, I would like to choose the overall contrapuntal complexity and instrumental timbres; I still think in terms of human “players” or “singers” and instrumental timbres, and thus, I could choose an ensemble of instruments, and the software would create music for this ensemble.
+While it’s certainly possible to serialize the vertical structure and timbral choices, I would find the results less “human,” although this attitude is subject to change.

 TWELVE-TONE SERIALISM ..
 WHY TWELVE?